Research in the Sander Lab

 Diabetes is a group of complex diseases characterized by the inability to properly regulate blood glucose levels.
 Heredity plays an important role in determining who develops diabetes indicating a genetic basis for these diseases.
 Studies attempting to identify the genetic causes have revealed that the genetics associated with diabetes is complex and involves many different regions in the genome.
 Important unanswered questions include: How do genetic variants in isolation or combination cause diabetes?
 How can we identify target genes for variants that lie in non-coding regions of the genome?

-In a multi-disciplinary effort, our laboratory leverages human genetics, genomics, and human stem cell engineering to address these and other important questions, focusing on the role of pancreatic beta cells in diabetes.
-Ongoing studies take advantage of our experience in pancreas epigenomics to predict which diabetes-associated variants could be causal.
-By editing the genome of human pluripotent stem cells via CRISPR-Cas9 and differentiating them using state-of-the-art pancreatic beta cell differentiation protocols, we aim to model the effects of specific variants in vitro.
-Through subsequent integration of our laboratory’s expertise in both beta cell biology and genomics, we take a systems level approach to investigate how individual variants affect gene expression and cell state in beta cells.
-By functionally annotating and testing these variants, we aim to decipher the complex genetic basis of diabetes.
-The hope is that this improved genetic understanding will help identify novel treatments for individuals with diabetes.
+In a multi-disciplinary effort, our laboratory leverages human genetics, genomics, human stem cell engineering, and bioengineering approaches to address these and other important questions, focusing on the role of pancreatic beta cells in diabetes.
+Ongoing studies take advantage of our expertise in pancreas epigenomics to predict which diabetes-associated variants could be causal.
+By editing the genome of human pluripotent stem cells (hPSCs) via CRISPR-Cas9 and differentiating them using state-of-the-art pancreatic beta cell differentiation protocols, we aim to model the effects of specific variants and the role of their target genes in vitro.
+In collaboration with bioengineers, we are developing hPSC-based multi-cellular organoid models of the human islet to study how cell-cell interactions affect beta cells in health and disease.
+A specific focus is to understand the role of islet immune cells in the pathogenesis of type 1 and type 2 diabetes.
+The hope is that an improved understanding of gene regulatory pathways affecting beta cell function, regeneration, and survival will help identify novel treatments for individuals with diabetes.
 We are conducting this work as part of the NIH-funded T2D-GENES Consortium and Human Islet Research Network (HIRN).

 Metabolic Regulation of Beta Cell Function